 The following tests are accepted:

-Unofficial transcripts should be uploaded in PDF format through the Graduate Application website for admissions review.
-Transcripts for all undergraduate credits must be uploaded for admissions consideration.
+Unofficial transcripts should be uploaded as PDFs to your application for admissions review.
+Transcripts for all undergraduate credits earned towards your undergraduate degree must be uploaded for admissions consideration.
 Upload the front and back of transcripts (if back is blank, you do not need to upload the back).
-The Graduate Application checklist has more than one line item for transcripts.
-If you only attended one undergraduate institution, you may ignore the second line item.
+You may upload multiple transcripts.

-Chinese academic documents must be provided in original language and in English.
+International academic documents must be provided in original language and in English.
 Both versions are required for admissions consideration.
-Chinese applicants must also upload a copy of their degree certificate in original language and in English.
+International applicants must also upload a copy of their degree certificate in original language and in English.

-If offered admission, you must submit an official transcript from every post-secondary institution attended to finalize admission.
-Further instructions will be provided in your I-20 package regarding the documents that you must bring to campus.
+If offered admission, further instructions will be provided in your I-20 package regarding the documents that you must bring to campus.
 Review the instructions included in the I-20 package.
 Do not send documents via postal mail or email, as they will be discarded.

-For students receiving undergraduate degrees outside of the United States, we encourage submission of the World Education Services (WES) Basic Course-by-Course Evaluation in addition to unofficial transcripts.
+For students receiving undergraduate degrees outside of the United States, we encourage submission of the World Education Services (WES) or Educational Credential Evaluators (ECE) Basic Course-by-Course Evaluation in addition to unofficial transcripts.
 This evaluation is encouraged, but not required.
-See an example.
 If you choose to upload a copy of this report along with your transcripts, remove the password protection prior to uploading the PDF.

-All Indian and Chinese applicants must upload a copy of their proof of degree or provisional certificate (if proof of degree has not been issued yet).
-Upload this document as a PDF through the Graduate Application website.
+All international applicants must upload a copy of their proof of degree or provisional certificate (if proof of degree has not been issued yet).
+Upload this document as a PDF.

 International applicants must submit a copy of their passport photo page.
-Upload a scanned copy as a PDF through the Graduate Application site.
+Upload a scanned copy as a PDF.